Jeremykw/kwmassage/_posts/2014-01-16-back-pain-and-how-to-massage-at-home.md

 <p>II often recommend stretching and strengthening exercises to enhance my massage therapy treatments.
 I also recommend <a href="{{site.url}}/generalmassagetherapy/epsom-salt-bath/index.html">hot and/or cold applications </a>a lot, depending on the injury.</p>

-<p>IOne thing I don’t talk much about in my <a title="clinic" href="{{site.url}}/clinic-information/index.html">clinic</a> is how to massage at home.
+<p>One thing I don’t talk much about in my <a title="clinic" href="{{site.url}}/clinic-information/index.html">clinic</a> is how to massage at home.
 I assume that a client will come into see me as often as necessary until they have recovered, so it isn’t beneficial to take the time to teach them how to massage at home.
 However, sometimes a client can’t see me as often as they would like.
 Under these situations, it can be very helpful to learn the basics of how to massage yourself, or someone else, at home.
 You can apply this information to any part of the body.
 Today, I’m going to focus on back pain.</p>

 <p>The trick to a successful massage consists of 3 basic principles:
 <ol class="leftmargin">